polasashivakumar/induvudualproject/frontend/README.md

 ## API Connection

-The frontend uses a shared Axios client in [src/api/axios.js](src/api/axios.js) with the API base URL set to `http://localhost:5000/api`.
+The frontend uses a shared Axios client in [src/api/axios.js](src/api/axios.js) with its base URL controlled by `VITE_API_URL`.

+## Render Deployment

+If you deploy this app to Render as a Static Site, use these settings:

+- Build command: `npm run build`
+- Publish directory: `dist`
+- Environment variable: `VITE_API_URL=https://induvudualproject.onrender.com`